Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Main results

 \begin{theorem} Fix $T\geq 1$.
 Let $\Fcal:\Xcal\to\{0, 1\}$ be a function class with VC dimension $d$.
 Suppose that $(x_t)_{t\geq 1}$ is a $\sigma$-smooth sequence on $\Xcal$ with respect to some unknown base measure $\mu$.
 Then, $\textsc{R-Cover}$ makes predictions $\hat y_t$ such that

 for some universal constant $C>0$. \end{theorem}

-As a by-product of the analysis, we also provide a high-probability version of the above expected adaptive regret bound (see \cref{eq:high_probability_adaptive_bound_vc}).
-Note that compared to the regret bound \cref{thm:main_result_block} which becomes $\sigma^{-1}\ln^{7/2} (T)\sqrt {dT}$ for VC classes, our regret bound holds for adversarial values $(y_t)_{t\in[T]}$ and has an improved dependency in $\sigma$: it grows as $1/\sqrt \sigma$ instead of $1/\sigma$.
-In particular, this yields non-trivial regret bounds for any $\sigma\in[d/T,1]$.
-Our regret bound for \textsc{R-Cover} is complemented by a matching lower bound up to logarithmic factors, which holds even in the realizable noiseless setting.
-Confirmed by personal communication, the authors from \cite{block2024performance} generalized their lower bound for the regret empirical risk minimization (ERM) (Theorem 3) to general algorithms for VC classes, leading to the same result as below.
-We include the proof in \cref{sec:proof_lower_bound} for completeness.
-The proof strategy is also of independent interest and can be used to show that some of the properties we develop on smooth adversaries (\cref{prop:simplified,lemma:main_bound_modified}) are essentially tight.
-We refer to \cref{subsec:simpler_algo} for further discussion.
+As a by-product of the analysis, we also provide a high-probability version of the above regret bound (see \cref{eq:high_probability_adaptive_bound_vc}).
+Compared to the regret bound \cref{thm:main_result_block} which becomes $\sigma^{-1}\ln^{7/2} (T)\sqrt {dT}$ for VC classes, our regret bound holds for adversarial values $(y_t)_{t\in[T]}$ and has an improved dependency in $\sigma$: it grows as $1/\sqrt \sigma$ instead of $1/\sigma$.
+Our regret bound for \textsc{R-Cover} is complemented by a matching lower bound up to logarithmic factors, which holds even in the realizable noiseless setting. \comment{Confirmed by personal communication, }The authors from \cite{block2024performance} also generalized their lower bound for the regret empirical risk minimization (ERM) (Theorem 3) to general algorithms for VC classes, leading to the same result as below.
+We include the proof in \cref{sec:proof_lower_bound} for completeness. \comment{The proof strategy is also of independent interest and can be used to show that some of the properties we develop on smooth adversaries (\cref{prop:simplified,lemma:main_bound_modified}) are essentially tight.
+We refer to \cref{subsec:simpler_algo} for further discussion.}

 \begin{restatable}{theorem}{LowerBound} Fix $d\geq 1$.
 There exists a function class $\Fcal:\Xcal\to\{0, 1\}$ with VC dimension $d$ such that for any $\sigma\in(0,1)$, $T\geq 1$, and any learning algorithm, there is a function $f^\star \in \Fcal$ and a $\sigma$-smooth adversary such that the responses are realizable, that is, $y_t=f^\star(x_t)$ for all $t\in[T]$, and denoting by $\hat y_t$ the predictions of the algorithm,